utsecnet/PAW/README.md

 **How is a PAW physically different than a normal workstation where I administrate my servers with RDP and MMC?**

 The PAW is a physical workstation, preferably a laptop, that runs Windows 10 Enterprise Edition (1709+) as the primary host OS.
 This device is used to administrate the network and all the systems on it.
-It has the Hyper-V role installed that, in addition to several additional security features like Credential Guard, hosts a VM that provides the admin day-to-day Internet access and email.
+It has the Hyper-V role installed that, in addition to security features like Credential Guard, hosts a VM that provides the admin day-to-day Internet access and email.
 PAWs have several hardware requirements to make for the most secure deployment:

 - Windows 10 compatible (no Chrome books or Mac)
 - TPM 2.0